Essam101/Star-Wars-App/README.md

 ## Caching
-When displays the film name I notice that character obj has `List<String>` and these list conten URLs so to get film names I should loop o(n) time and every time I need to request to fetche the data And therefore it will be bad performance
+When displays the film name I notice that character obj has `List<String>` and these list conten URLs so to get film names I should loop o(n) time and every time I need to request to get the data And therefore it will be bad performance
 , so I made the program can cache the data and delete it every time the user closes the application.